• Skip to primary navigation

 • Once it reaches a boil, reduce the heat, cover the pan, and simmer on low for 25-30 minutes until the liquid is absorbed and the millet becomes tender.

-Creamy millet porridge with dried cranberries in a stainless steel pot, healthy plant-based breakfast option.
+Millet porridge with raisins in a stainless steel pot.

 • Remove from heat, and mix in brown sugar and butter until dissolved.
 Taste and add more brown sugar if needed.
 Serve warm, topped with fresh fruit if desired.